Qazeer/artefacts.help/pages/windows/registry_shellbags.md

 deletion of the related folders and can thus be a **source of historical information**.

-Each `Shellbags` entry for a given target yield the following information of forensic interest:
+Each `Shellbags` entry for a given target yields the following information of forensic interest:

   - The **target name and absolute path**.